reactioncommerce/reaction-docs/developer/contributing.md

 ## Step 3: Prepare a pull request for review

 Once your branch fulfills the issue it tackles, you are ready to [create a pull request](https://help.github.com/articles/creating-a-pull-request/) (PR).

-Your PR will have to meet the following criteria first:
+### Use our Git commit message conventions

+Follow the [Git Style Guide](/developer/git-style-guide.md) rules outlined in the docs for branch names and commit message styles.

+### Give your PR a good title

+Title the PR with the ID number of the GitHub issue.
+Add `WIP` (work in progress) to the beginning of the title if your PR is still in development and you do not want it to be merged.

 ### Pass all tests